How often should you use purple shampoo for your hair?

 Yes, there is such a thing as overdoing it!

-If you use too much purple shampoo or leave it for too long, your hair can turn lilac
+If you use too much purple shampoo or leave it too long, your hair can turn lilac!

 So don’t guess your way on this one.
-While lilac hair may seem an extreme case, neutralizing too many yellows with purple shampoo will most likely lead to darker and duller hair.
+While lilac hair may seem extreme, neutralizing too many brassy yellow tones with purple shampoo will most likely lead to darker and duller hair.

 How often should you use a purple shampoo?